 Place the other cards at the bottom of the pile.

 Repeat the process until you have all of the cards you need for your tarot spread

 Should you choose the cards from the top or bottom?

 Usually, if a card is pulled from the bottom of the deck, the reader is called to do so for a reason, or the tarot spread that they’re working with calls for it.
 However, it’s really a personal preference.

 Another common practice is to pull one card from the bottom to see what is unknown, underlying, something else to consider, or a message from your guides.

 Some Tarot Readers will place all of the Tarot cards upright in their spread right from the very beginning.
 Some will turn over one card at a time focusing on the individual meaning before moving on to the next.

-My preference has always been all upright from the beginning so I can see the whole story.
-But I have for sure tried the other way in the past.
-I can help you focus on the card meaning and the position it is in and how they relate to each other without getting overwhelmed.
+My preference has always been all upright from the beginning to see the whole story.
+But I have tried the other way in the past.
+It can help you focus on the card meaning and the position it’s in and how they relate to each other without getting overwhelmed.